pwittchen/ReactiveBeacons/README.md

 }
 ```

-You can adjust this snippet to your needs.
+You can adjust this snippet to your needs or handle this logic in your own way.

 After that, we can perform the following operation: